adambarry/Home-Assistant-controlled-underfloor-heating/README.md

 # Home Assistant automations for circulation pump

 ## Zone circulation pump off (script)
-The purpose of this script is to turn off the circulation pump when **all** water circuts are closed (actuators are inactive).
+The purpose of this script is to turn off the circulation pump when <u>all</u> water circuts are closed (actuators are inactive).

 Triggers:
 1. Add trigger: `Template`